 So your computer is clean of malware but it is running slow or clunky.
 It may be you are beginning to out grow it, but that doesn't have to mean a replacement.
 There are a number of things that can be done to improve its performance.

 SSDs are a type of hard drive that doesnt have a spinning disk at its heart and this has many advantages.
 The biggest being that it works about 15 times quicker than a standard Hard Disk Drive (HDD).
 Now this does not mean the computer will work 15 times quicker but the hard drive has been the slowest part of a computer for many years now.
+Understandable when you consider spinning hard drive were invented in 1956 and have only become smaller and with higher capacity since.
 In real world tests it is reasonable to expect your computer to be 2 - 3 times quicker at mosts tasks.

 SSD upgrades do not normally require Windows to be reinstalled. we can simply 'clone' everything from your existing hard drive to a new SSD and the computer doesn't notice a thing.
 Same day service is normally available.

 Apple mac owners.
 We can perform this upgrade for you too, though not normally with a same day turn around due to additional work involved.

 One of the cheapest and simplest upgrades you can perform used to be to increase the memory.
 When a computer is booting up it is loading information from the storage into memory and the more programs it needs to load then the more memory it needs.
 If your computer fills its memory then it will start to use your storage as 'virtual memory' which, because hard drives run much slower than RAM causes your computer to run slower.
 It also adds more stress to your storage increasing the possibility of early failure.